mteyssier/lief-sys/README.md

 # lief-sys

-This is a just low-level binding for Quarkslab's [LIEF](https://lief.quarkslab.com/).
+This is a low-level binding for Quarkslab's [LIEF](https://lief.quarkslab.com/).

 ## Example